 Head chef Mark Dodson has some pretty impressive credentials – for twelve years, he was head chef at Michel Roux’s world-famous, three Michelin-star winning restaurant the Waterside Inn, Bray.

-A range of masterclasses for private parties are available for £58 per head.
+A range of masterclasses for private parties are available, which can be booked through the pub.

 Dodson and his wife Sarah also set up a shop from the pub called the Food Station, which offers a selection of hampers that include chutneys and marmalades made in-house, as well as locally-produced cheeses, ciders and craft ales.